braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/creating_an_email_campaign.md

 ## Step 1: Choose where to build your message

-Not sure whether your message should be send using a campaign or a Canvas?
+Not sure whether your message should be sent using a campaign or a Canvas?
 Campaigns are better for single, simple messaging campaigns, while Canvases are better for multi-step user journeys.

 {% tabs %}
 {% tab Campaign %}